-- Spirituality is a doing thing. - If we stop "doing" spirituality we lose our humanity. - The Spiritual Platform is supported by four uniquely human activities.
+- Spirituality is a doing thing. - If we stop "doing" spirituality we lose our humanity. - The Spiritual Platform was developed by Jeff Georgi of Duke University as a way of conceptualizing spirituality, especially as it related to addiction. - The Spiritual Platform is supported by four uniquely human activities.